lamaprogramer/SummerStore-JuniHackathon/README.md

 URI, and then pass this into a method that will retrieve an application key.

 Now that I always had a valid application key, I began work on actually using the data I was getting.
-I created a class to store the product information I wanted and then began work on parsing the JSON data.
+I created a class called "ProductInfo" to store the product information I wanted, and then began work on parsing the JSON data.
 I used GSON to parse the JSON string into usable Java objects.
 I then went through the data and found the information I wanted to use, and stored it in the class I defined earlier.

 Now that I had the data, I needed to display it.
 So added some code to display the data in a card-like format.
 I then began work on a product-specific menu that would display the product description, additional